C++20: The Library

 • printing the current time in various time-zones

 If you want to play with these features, use Howard Hinnards implementation on GitHub.
-Howard Hinnard, the author for the calendar and time-zone proposal, also created a playground for it on Wandbox.
+Howard Hinnard, the author of the calendar and time-zone proposal, also created a playground for it on Wandbox.

 #include "date.h"